 Peterson Toscano has shaken up Bible academics and received high praise for his ground-breaking, genre-bending, gender blending Bible scholarship.
 By unearthing the stories of gender-variant people in the Hebrew and Christian scriptures, Toscano’s one-person play deepens well-known (and lesser-known) Bible stories and presents an array of Bible characters with an array of genders.

-Now Available on DVD
+Now Available on DVD and Streaming

 This performance is now available on high-quality DVD.
 The DVD contains two versions–a performance lecture and a full theatrical version.